 “The Daughters of Hustle is more than just a book, it's a cultural phenomenon that has become the voice of female "hustlers" and entrepreneurs across the world," says Morris.
-"This erotic, provocative and violent book series, and these enigmatic characters, will encourage you to explore an emotional side of yourself that you probably thought never existed.
+"The controversial and provocative content will encourage you to explore an emotional side of yourself that you probably thought never existed.
 It will be the most influential and informative book you’ll ever read in your lifetime.
 You will learn to appreciate and empathize with these young girls, who are struggling to survive in the most volatile situations imaginable."

 The origin of the story unfolds with Samantha Yates and Jodi Marshall, who met each other at Quantico, Virginia, where shortly after, they became close friends and joined the Marine Special Operations Regiment (MSOR).